dasmeta/terraform-gitlab-project/README.md

 ## Introduction

 This Repository allows to manage the lifecycle of a gitlab project.
+Create protected branch, add piplines, variables etc.

 # gitlab_project